Objective

 Introduction

-Many people plan paid travel the same way:
+Many people plan paid travel the same way:- Choose a destination

 - Schedule time off work